“I’m looking for recommendations for some anime to watch “

 Genre: Dark Fantasy, Adventure

-The cast of characters in the program is diverse and endearing, with distinct looks and distinct personalities.
+The characters in the show are all different and likeable, with their own looks and personalities.

-Additionally, their fighting tactics and what they bring to the combat are absolutely distinct, making each encounter against a demon unique and thrilling.
+Also, their fighting styles and what they bring to the fight are different, so every fight with a demon is different and exciting.

 9. Fate/Stay Night: Unlimited Blade Works